bhrigu123/Instant-Lyrics/README.md

 * lxml

+Works with Python 2/3.
+Shown below is installation and running with Python 2.

 To install `python-dbus`, `appindicator3` and `python-gi`, you will need to install using your package manager.
+Whereas `requests`, `beautifulsoup4` and `lxml` can be installed from `pip` also.

 ### For Ubuntu/Debian based systems:

 `sudo apt install python-gi python-dbus gir1.2-appindicator3-0.1 `

+`pip install requests beautifulsoup4 lxml`

 ### For Arch users